• Skip to primary navigation

 Instructions

-4. From this step onward, I recommend cooking 1 portion at a time for best result: Add 1½ Tbsp vegetable oil and garlic to the wok and sauté over medium high heat until the smallest bits of garlic starts to turn colour.
+5. From this step onward, I recommend cooking 1 portion at a time for best result: In the same wok, with the heat still off, add 1½ tablespoon (22 ml) oil and 1 portion of the garlic and turn the heat on to medium-high; stir until the smallest bits of garlic starts to turn golden.

-5. Add egg, break the yolk, let it set just about halfway, then scramble briefly.
+6. Add the egg, break the yolk, let it set just about halfway, then scramble briefly.

-6. Add Chinese broccoli and toss to coat it evenly in the oil, about 10–15 seconds.
+7. Add the Chinese broccoli and toss to coat it in the oil, about 10–15 seconds.

-7. Add 8oz (227g) rice noodles, 2 Tbsp + 1 tsp of the sauce mix, and 2 tsp of sugar.
+8. Add 1 portion of rice noodles, 1 portion of the sauce mixture, and 2 teaspoon of sugar.
 Turn the heat up to high and toss to coat the noodles evenly in the sauce.
+Be aware not to let your spatula cut the noodles.

-8. Once coated, spread the noodles out to cover the entire pan and let them sit without stirring for about 15-30 seconds until some of the noodles have “toasted” i.e. have some charred marks on them (how long this takes depends on how hot your stove gets).
-Flip the noodles and let them sit again to toast the other side.
+9. Once coated, spread the noodles out to cover the entire pan and let them sit without stirring for about 15-30 seconds or until some of the noodles have charred.
+Flip or toss the noodles and let them sit again to char the other side.
 You may flip the noodles again a couple more times to get more toasting if you wish.

-9. Add 1 portion of the cooked protein back into the pan, being careful not to add any meat juices that has accumulated in the bowl, and toss briefly to mix and heat up the protein.
+10. Add 1 portion of the cooked protein back into the pan without adding any meat juices that has accumulated, and toss briefly to mix.
+Turn off the heat.

 Join us on Patreon for Bonus Content & Rewards!